yamamushi/magick-journal/README.md

-# Magick Journal Plugin for Obsidian
+# Magick Journal for Obsidian

 This plugin adds a number of tools for practitioners of Magick (Specifically Thelema) to Obsidian to aid in journaling.